Duel (Propaganda song): Use as a sports theme

-The song is often played at the stadium of Heart Of Midlothian Football Club during home matches.
-A remix, "Jewelled", was also used as the title and credits music of the BBC programme Rally Report (later Top Gear Rally Report) covering the Lombard RAC Rally (now called Rally GB) which is the UK round of the World Rally Championship.
-The instrumental was also used as the sport "bed" by BBC Radio 1 on the evening news report News90, News91, and News92.
+The song is often played at the stadium of Heart of Midlothian Football Club during home matches.
+"Jewelled", a remix of the song, was also used as the title and credits music of the BBC programme Rally Report (later Top Gear Rally Report) covering the Lombard RAC Rally (now called Rally GB) which is the UK round of the World Rally Championship.
+The instrumental was also used as the sport "bed" by BBC Radio 1 on the evening news reports News90, News91, and News92.

-An instrumental section of "Duel" was used in the mid-to-late 1980s by Australian Television Network's sports section "7 Sport" as an intro theme for their coverage of the Australian Touring Car Championship and the 1988 Goodyear NASCAR 500 which was quite long as the presenter/main commentator also used the timing of the intro to advise the viewers as the contents of the program as well as the races themselves.
+An instrumental section of "Duel" was used in the mid-to-late 1980s by Australian Television Network's sports section "7 Sport" as an intro theme for their coverage of the Australian Touring Car Championship and the 1988 Goodyear NASCAR 500 which was quite long as the presenter/main commentator also used the timing of the intro to advise the viewers the contents of the program as well as the races themselves.

 In the UK, "Jewel" was also used by Channel 4 for its American football coverage in the late 1980s and by Granada Television for its regional Granada Goals Extra programme in the early 1990s.

-Cover versions

-This song was covered (as a Spanish translation called "Hoy comienza tu derrota") by Venezuelan singer Melissa, for her 1986 album Melissa III.

-British singer Mandy Smith recorded a cover version of "Duel" for her debut album Mandy in 1988.

-In August 2007, Sophie Ellis-Bextor recorded and released a cover of "Duel" as the B-side to her single, "Today the Sun's on Us".

-In 2009, UK girl group Dolly Rockers sampled the bridge and melody from "Duel" to form the basis for their song, "How Did I End Up with U".
+A shortened down version of "Jewelled" was also played during the Green Flag Lap on the circuit sound system at the British Touring Car Championship for a few years, along with other songs.